 Evolution of the AWG Gauge System

 The gauge system was introduced before the advent of machinery.
 There was a limit to the size of the largest rod that a person could pull through a die to start the size reduction process.
 This rod was given the number ‘0’.
 The first die a rod is pulled through is number ‘1’, and so on.
 With modern machinery it is possible to begin the process with much larger rods and correspondingly larger dies, but there are no numbers left to give to these dies!
 As a result, we stack zeros.
-The AWG system goes up to four zeros (resulting in ‘0000’, or 4/0, or ‘four ought’ conductors), and the British system up to seven zeros.
-A ‘two ought’ (00, or 2/0) conductor is larger than a ‘one ought’ conductor (0, or 1/0), whereas a two-gauge conductor (AWG 2) is smaller than a one-gauge conductor (AWG 1).
+The AWG system goes up to four zeros (resulting in ‘0000’, or 4/0, or ‘four aught’ conductors), and the British system up to seven zeros.
+A ‘two/aught’ (00, or 2/0) conductor is larger than a ‘one/aught’ conductor (0, or 1/0), whereas a two-gauge conductor (AWG 2) is smaller than a one-gauge conductor (AWG 1).

 Conclusion